ohumbel/klingklong/README.md

-# pingpong
+# klingklong
-Message pingpong between two JVM processes using web sockets
+Message ping pong between two JVM processes using (web) sockets

 This is highly experimental and work is in progress